Harry stormed into his bedroom, the door slamming behind him with a blast of magic.

 Closing his eyes, he began to concentrate.
 And then he cast the spell.

 The memory started: It was Harry's thirteenth birthday but no one said anything to him when he came down to breakfast.
 He sat down at the table and got a piece of toast.
 As he did so, he glanced at the telly.
 The newsreader was halfway through reporting about an escaped convict - Sirius.

 He looked so wild-eyed and mad, and so terribly haggard in the picture, Harry noticed with a pang.
 It made his heart ache, seeing him like that.
 The Harry in the memory hadn't known who Sirius was then, so he hadn't paid much attention to the picture at the time.
 But now, he stared at it closely, taking in every detail.
 Harry's mind drifted back to the Battle, and he thought about what Sirius had looked like in the Forest, just over a fortnight ago - he had looked whole again, younger, more handsome than ever.

 Feeling desolate suddenly, Harry steered his attention back to the memory.

-Their eyes met suddenly, and in a flash, Harry knew it was true: Tom was definitely feeling what Harry had felt.
+Tom's eyes met his suddenly, and in a flash, Harry knew it was true: Tom was definitely feeling what Harry had felt.
 Knowing what was about to come, he gave Tom a wry look and said, "Keep watching."